fifthweek/fifthweek-api/README.md

 This directory must be manually cleared to reset the database.

+## Trace Logging on Azure

+The trace log can be viewed via the Kudu interface for the relevant project, or using curl.

+For example, you can use curl to connect to the fifthweek-api project as follows:

+    curl -u [AZURE_ADMIN_USERNAME] https://fifthweek-api.scm.azurewebsites.net/logstream -k

+Azure enables tracing when you connect, and disables it after 30 minutes.
+You may need to check the Azure portal to set the logging level you require.

 ## Check-in procedure

 The following must succeed locally before any changes are pushed: